Michael E. Horowitz

 Michael Evan Horowitz (born September 19, 1962) is an American attorney and government official.
-He is the Inspector General of the United States Department of Justice.
+He is the Inspector General for the Federal Reserve Board and Consumer Financial Protection Bureau.
+He previously served as Inspector General of the United States Department of Justice from 2012 to 2025.

 Early life and education

-Horowitz is the son of Anne J. and Fred Horowitz.
+Horowitz is the son of Jewish parents, Anne J. and Fred Horowitz.
 His father owned the women's clothing manufacturer, Paul Alfred Inc.; and his mother owned an antique store in Nyack, New York.
 He earned a Bachelor of Arts, summa cum laude, from Brandeis University majoring in economics and minoring in Legal Studies.
 He then earned a Juris Doctor, magna cum laude, from Harvard Law School.

 Career

 Following law school he served as a law clerk for Judge John G. Davies of the U.S. District Court for the Central District of California.
 He then worked as an associate at the law firm Debevoise & Plimpton.
 From 1991 to 1999 he was an assistant U.S. Attorney for the Southern District of New York.
 From 1999 to 2002 he worked at the Department of Justice headquarters in Washington D.C., first as a deputy assistant attorney general, then as chief of staff.
 In 2002 he returned to private practice as a partner at Cadwalader, Wickersham & Taft, where he focused on white collar defense, internal investigations, and regulatory compliance.
 During this time he also served as a commissioner on the U.S. Sentencing Commission—a position for which he was confirmed by the Senate in 2003.